Arbitration by the Fair Work Commission

 Section 240 of the Act provides an option for arbitration to occur where all bargaining representatives voluntarily agree to this.

 The Commonwealth would not agree to this.
-The bargaining policy, as the name indicates, is focused on bargaining as the avenue to achieve an enterprise agreement.
-Arbitration is contrary to this approach and the Commonwealth therefore does not entertain voluntary arbitration under any circumstances.
-The Commonwealth would not agree to arbitration pursuant to section 240 of the Act.
+The policy, as the name indicates, is focused on bargaining as the avenue to achieve an enterprise agreement.
+Arbitration is contrary to this approach.
+The Commonwealth would therefore not agree to arbitration pursuant to section 240 of the Act.

 Arbitration resulting from a serious breach declaration